Clean, sophisticated design.

 Read more about this project by JSA.LA here.

 2. Inner-city House

 Framing this inner-city home’s living space is a honed bluestone fireplace with a plinth that continues around the room.
-AM Architecture has carried through the neutral materials and colour palette with a dark charcoal feature wall, black window frames and a concrete floor.
+AM Architecture has carried through the neutral materials and color palette with a dark charcoal feature wall, black window frames and a concrete floor.

 3. Glassford Residence

 Alison Dodds Architects have used a single palette in this contemporary extension drawing the flooring material up into the fireplace.
-The warm grey tones and heavily distressed finish of the Chalford Limestone enrich the space amongst the restrained colour palette.
+The warm grey tones and heavily distressed finish of the Chalford Limestone enrich the space amongst the restrained color palette.

 Read more about this project by Alison Dodds Architect here.